shokuninstudio/OpenEXR-Viewer/README.md

 When displaying EXR images, the application uses the Reinhard tone mapping operator to convert high dynamic range content to a displayable range while preserving detail in both highlights and shadows.

+If you need to add support for OpenEXR in your Python based app feel free to use the import and export code herewithin.
 ## Screenshot

 [![temp-Image-V0-Pxnq.avif](https://i.postimg.cc/jq6gbrhm/temp-Image-V0-Pxnq.avif)](https://postimg.cc/bdJHxWW9)